 Researching a soldier who served in the ranks of the Indian Army during the First World War can be a very difficult task due to the lack of surviving documents.
 However, if you know a soldier’s regimental number and which regiment they served with then you’ll usually be able to estimate when they joined that regiment.

 Indian infantry and cavalry regiments tended to follow a fairly logical numbering system, with each successive recruit receiving the next regimental number.
 Most regiments began their numbering at 1 and once they reached 5000 or so reset their numbering back to 1.
-The number of recruits enlisted into each regiment annually varied considerably but most saw around 50-80 new recruits prior to the outbreak of the First World War.
+The number of recruits enlisted into each regiment annually varied considerably but most saw between fifty and eighty recruits prior to the outbreak of the First World War.
 If you click the link below you’ll be taken to my page on enlistment dates for the Sappers and Miners where you can see clearly how the numbering follows a logical pattern:

 Why Indian Army Enlistment Dates are Important:

-- Most soldiers joined the Indian Army between the ages of 18-22, so an approximate date of birth can be estimated.
+- Most soldiers joined the Indian Army between the ages of sixteen and twenty-two, so an approximate date of birth can be estimated.

-- The location of the regiment can be ascertained from the Indian Army List, enabling you to find out where the soldier was living pre-WW1.
+- The location of the regiment can be found by consulting the Indian Army List, enabling you to find out where the soldier was stationed prior to October 1914.

 - You can work out if a soldier was likely to have had any pre-war campaign service.
 The Indian Army saw extensive service on the North West Frontier and in Africa in the decades prior to war.

 How to Find Enlistment Dates

 The easiest way to find Indian Army enlistment dates is to compare the enlistment dates of Viceroy’s Commissioned Officers who won medals for gallantry while serving in the ranks with their regimental numbers.
 These medals will be either the Indian Order of Merit and Indian Distinguished Service Medal.
-The book you will need to consult is List of Honors and Awarded to the Indian Army August 1914 to August 1921 and this book is available to download for free online by clicking the blue link below.
+The book you will need to consult is List of Honors and Awarded to the Indian Army August 1914 to August 1921 which is available to download for free online:

-Once you have downloaded the book start looking at your desired regiment and cross check the names with the Indian Army List.
-The Indian Army List will be your key resource as it provides enlistment dates for Viceroy’s Commissioned Officers and I have written a guide to using this valuable resource below.
+Once you have downloaded the book start looking at your desired regiment and cross-check the names with the Indian Army List.
+The Indian Army List will be your key resource as it provides enlistment dates for Viceroy’s Commissioned Officers and I have written a guide to using this valuable resource below:

-If you wanted to find out when Dost Muhammad enlisted into the Indian Army you would turn to the 106th Hazara Pioneers in the Indian Army List.
-Below is Muhammad’s entry in the October 1913, Indian Army List which recorded that he enlisted on 1 August 1882 along with his promotion dates.You can also find regimental numbers for officers recorded on some of the entries on the Commonwealth War Graves Commission database.
+If you wanted to find out when Dost Muhammad enlisted into the Indian Army you would turn to the 106th Hazara Pioneers’ page in the Indian Army List.
+Below is Muhammad’s entry in the October 1913 Indian Army List which recorded that he enlisted on 1 August 1882 along with his promotion dates.You can also find regimental numbers for officers on some of the entries on the Commonwealth War Graves Commission database.
 Click on the link below, put in the number of your regiment in the regiment box and its full title should come up.
-In the rank box search Jemadar, then Subadar and Subadar Major, or Risaldar and Risaldar Major if you’re looking at a cavalry regiment.
+In the rank box search Jemadar, then Subadar and Subadar Major, or Risaldar and Risaldar Major if you’re researching a cavalryman.
 Hopefully, a few regimental numbers are recorded.
 An example of an officer who has a regimental number is Subadar Khiyali Sing Negi whose number was 23.
 Subadar Negi was killed in action serving with the 2nd Battalion 39th Garhwal Rifles on 10 March 1915 during the opening day of the Battle of Neuve Chapelle.